 The startling exchange came with Gillard`s Labor Party far behind in the polls ahead of September elections.
 Personal attacks are mounting against her, including a recent menu item at an opposition party fundraiser that she called "grossly sexist and offensive".

-Howard Sattler, known as a shock jock for his blunt style, posed the "gay" question late on Thursday after challenging Gillard to answer a series of rumours, myths and innuendos.
+Howard Sattler, known as a shock jock for his blunt style, posed the "gay" question late yesterday after challenging Gillard to answer a series of rumours, myths and innuendos.

 The Perth radio host refused to drop the matter and continued his line of questioning before Gillard told him to bring himself "back to Earth".

 Management at the radio station at first issued a statement saying Sattler had been suspended pending an internal inquiry while apologising to Gillard.